AudiusProject/audius-protocol/packages/ddex/README.md

 To access the ddex db via the mongo shell: `docker exec -it ddex-mongo mongosh -u mongo -p mongo --authenticationDatabase admin`, and then `use ddex`.

 ### Develop with hot reloading
-Each service can be run independently as long as `ddex-mongo` is up (from `audius-compose up --ddex-only` and then optionally stopping individual services).
+Each service can be run independently as long as `ddex-mongo` is up (from `audius-compose up --ddex-[release-by-release|batched]` and then optionally stopping individual services).
 See the respective subdirectories' READMEs.

 ### Running / debugging the e2e test
 * Run `audius-compose test down && audius-compose test run ddex-e2e-release-by-release` to start the ddex stack and run the e2e test for the Release-By-Release choreography.
 You can replace `ddex-e2e-release-by-release` with `ddex-e2e-batched` to run the e2e test for the Batched choreography.